StrangerStrings/circles/README.md

 Press the letter keys on your keyboard to light it up

 Shift + letter to make it stay on screen until pressed again

+Space bar for random circle, hold ctrl for larger randoms

 <br/>